TDLMC/TDLMC.github.io/download.md

 [**Download Rung1**](data/rung1.tar.gz)

-   >The data for Rung0 and Rung1 are provided with the true PSF.
-Thus, the oversampled PSF which used for simulation are attached; the pixel size is *0.13/4=0.0325 arcsec*:
+   >The oversampled PSF as used for simulation are provided; the pixel size is *0.13/4=0.0325 arcsec*:
    [**Oversampled PSF for Rung0&1**](data/oversampled_PSF.fits)